ctmobiledev/LocalDataForXam/README.md

 1. Copy the ILocalDataForXam into the common part of the Xamarin.Forms project.
 This is usually at the very top of the Visual Studio solution in the explorer at screen right.

-2. Copy LocalDataForXam_Android into the ".Android" solution in the Visual Studio project.
+2. Copy LocalDataForXam_Android.cs into the ".Android" solution in the Visual Studio project.

-3. Copy LocalDataForXam_iOS into the ".iOS" solution in the Visual Studio project.
+3. Copy LocalDataForXam_iOS.cs into the ".iOS" solution in the Visual Studio project.

-4. Copy LocalDataForXam_UXP into the ".UXP" solution in the Visual Studio project.
+4. Copy LocalDataForXam_UXP.cs into the ".UXP" solution in the Visual Studio project.

+NOTE: Be sure to make appropriate adjustments to the "using" statements at the top of file for the three namespaces - LocalDataForXam.UWP, LocalDataForXam.iOS and LocalDataForXam.Android.
+Look at the three "LocalDataForXam[platform-name].cs" files at the top of each file.

 5. Wherever use of the three methods - SetData, GetData, RemoveData - is needed, simply include a declaration for the DependencyService that references Interface ILocalDataForXam.
 In the MainPage file, for example, this is assigned to an object called "localData".